unicode-org/cldr/docs/ldml/tr35-personNames.md

 The details of the XML structure behind the data referenced here are in [XML Structure](#xml-structure).

+The formatting process may be refined in the future.
+In particular, additional data may be added to allow further customization.

 ### 6.1 <a name="derive-the-name-locale" href="#derive-the-name-locale">Derive the name locale</a>

 Construct the **name script** in the following way.
 1. Iterate through the characters of the surname, then through the given name.
     1. Find the script of that character using the Script property.
     2. If the script is not Common, Inherited, nor Unknown, return that script as the **name script**
-2. If nothing is found during the iteration, return Zzzz
+2. If nothing is found during the iteration, return Zzzz (Unknown Script)

 Construct the **name base language** in the following way.
 1. If the PersonName object can provide a name locale, return its language.
 2. Otherwise, find the maximal likely locale for the name script, using Likely Subtags, and return its base language (first subtag).

-Let the **name locale** in the following way:
+Construct the **name locale** in the following way:
 1. If the PersonName object can provide a name locale, return a locale formed from it by replacing its script by the name script.
-2. Otherwise, return the locale formed from the name base langauge + name script.
+2. Otherwise, return the locale formed from the name base langauge plus name script.

 ### 6.2 <a name="derive-the-formatting-locale" href="#derive-the-formatting-locale">Derive the formatting locale</a>

 Let the **full formatting locale** be the maximal likely locale for the formatter's locale, using Likely Subtags.
 The **formatting base language** is the base language (first subtag) of the full formatting locale, and the **formatting script** is the script code of the full formatting locale.

+#### 6.2.1 <a name="switch-formatting-locales" href="#switch-formatting-locales">Switch the formatting locale if necessary</a>

 A few script values represent a set of scripts, such as Jpan = {Hani, Kana, Hira}.
 Two script codes are said to _match_ when they are either identical, or one represents a set which contains the other, or they both represent sets which intersect.
 For example, Hani and Jpan match, because {Hani, Kana, Hira} contains Hani.

-#### 6.2.1 <a name="switch-formatting-locales" href="#switch-formatting-locales">Switch the formatting locale if necessary</a>

 If the name script doesn't match the formatting script, then the name is formatted with the name locale, not the originally requested formatting locale.
 For example, when a Hindi formatter (hi-Deva) is called upon to format a name with the Ukrainian (Cyrillic) locale (uk-Cyrl), under the covers a Ukrainian (Cyrillic) formatter should be instantiated and used to format that name.